gpropf/clarity/README.md

 * All of the C++ library code is contained within the `clarity` namespace.
 * Brackets: the first bracket is on the same line as the method name.
 * Member variables: member vars end with an underscore in both C++ and JS code.

+##### Source Code Files #####

+My initial plan was to try to avoid the "header-only library" style that has become popular today and is exemplified by Boost and other popular libraries.
+I started to realize that using a lot of template metaprogramming made this almost impossible and led to constant struggles with the linker.
+So basically I now have almost all the code in hpp files.
+The cpp files are basically where template specializations live.
+A great deal of the behavior of the library is due to these specializations though and in particular, this is how nodes "know" what type they are even if they have a null in `cppVal_`.

 #### Data Flow Class Methods ####